ozdemirburak/skyscanner-php/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

-This is an unofficial PHP SDK for the [Skyscanner's API](https://skyscanner.github.io/slate/) to support Flights, Car Hire, Localisation and Places services.
+This is an unofficial PHP SDK for the [Skyscanner's API](https://skyscanner.github.io/slate/) to support Flights, Car Hire, Hotels, Localisation, and Places services.

-Currently, all of the services are implemented and tested.
+Currently, all of the services are implemented.
+Also tested all off the services except Hotels since could not find valid API key to test it.

-Note: Hotels service is missing, because it is currently unavailable.

 ## Install